angelolloqui/SwiftKotlin/README.md

 ### Benefits over shared code accross platforms
 There are many alternatives for making multiplatform projects or sharing code between them.
 Some alternatives are [Xamarin](https://www.xamarin.com/), [ReactNative](https://facebook.github.io/react-native/), [Cordova](https://cordova.apache.org/) or low level C++ libraries.

-The main issue with all of them is that once you chose to use them, you need to keep in there boundaries, including specific tools and libraries, introducing a steep learning curve and a big risk in terms of dependency to that 3rd party.
+The main issue with all of them is that once you chose to use them, you need to keep in their boundaries, including specific tools and libraries, introducing a steep learning curve and a big risk in terms of dependency to that 3rd party.
 Besides that, in many of those options the resulting app will lack the quality of a fully native app.

 On the other hand, by using Kotlin, you will still have 2 fully native applications, with all the benefits (best quality, performance, best tools per platform -Xcode/Android Studio-, follow platform conventions,...) but at the same time keep very low the extra work required to translate between them due to its similarity to Swift.